 Current Ratio Example

-Let’s take a simple Current Ratio example to illustrate current ratio formula.
+Let’s take a simple Current Ratio example.

 Give Company has the following information –